Monte Carlo methods on compact complex manifolds using Bergman kernels: Bergman ensembles

 The dot in \eqref{eq:reprod_Bergman} represents the contraction between the Bergman kernel and the section $s$ induced by \eqref{eq:contraction}, so that the left-hand side of \eqref{eq:reprod_Bergman} is the decomposition of $s$ onto the orthogonal basis $(s_i)$; see \citep[Lemma 6.3.2]{LeF} for more details.

 As we shall see later, the correlation functions of our point processes will be expressed as determinants of the Bergman kernel.
-Let us stress that such a determinant is not obvious to define: for instance, formally,
+Let us stress that such a determinant is not canonically defined: for instance, we have for $x,y\in\M$, at least formally,